minhl337/athlink/README.md

 * Like a post
 * Delete your post/comment
 * Edit your Profile
   * With qualifications
   * Events with placements

 Everything is created with full authentication/authorization and is responsive giving the user alerts on their actions.
+Full CRUD is availible on all items.

 The app is built to maintain full aesthetics and functionality  on desktop or mobile.